RaffaelSchemmer/SistemaVotacaoMostraCetec/README.md

 ## 🧿 About the Application Purpose
 <div align="justify">
-In this GitHub repository, you will find a **complete parametrizable application** (full-stack and multiple technology) that allow anonimous real-time votation.
+  In this GitHub repository, you will find a <b>complete parametrizable application</b> (full-stack and multiple technology) that allow anonimous real-time votation.
 This application was developed :bulb:, to the CETEC 2019 scientific show , that happened in july of 2019 📅 in Caxias do Sul, RS in Brazil.
 </div>

 ## :rocket: About the Application Architecture and Technologies